William Woodford: American Revolutionary War

 As war with Great Britain loomed, William Woodford was a delegate to the Third Virginia Convention.
 He there accepted a commission as colonel in command of the 2nd Virginia Regiment, of the Virginia provisional forces.
 Having fortified a passage across the Elizabeth River on the border of the Dismal Swamp leading into Norfolk, Woodford's forces drove the royal governor, Lord Dunmore, from the Norfolk peninsula in the Battle of Great Bridge on December 9, 1775.
 No Virginians died in the first significant battle of the Revolution on Virginia soil, although the Tory forces had 45 casualties.

 Later in December 1776, the 2d Virginia Regiment was ordered to join Washington's main army in New Jersey.
 It became part of the Virginia Line of the Continental Army.
 William Woodford was promoted to brigadier general in February 1777.
 Woodford was wounded in September 1777 at the Battle of Brandywine, where he and his troops performed well.
-Recovering by June 28, 1778, Woodford led his brigade at the Battle of Monmouth, where he took control of a rise known as Comb's Hill and was able to pound the British left flank with artillery.
+Recovering by June 28, 1778, Woodford led his brigade at the Battle of Monmouth, where, under the command of Nathanael Greene, he took control of a rise known as Comb's Hill and was able to pound the British left flank with artillery.

 In late 1779, Woodford and his brigade were sent to join the Southern Continental Army and fought at the Siege of Charleston, where he and his unit were captured in May 1780.